 - The CIPFA Code requires the Council to produce group accounts to reflect significant activities provided to Council taxpayers by other organisations in which the Council has an interest.
 The group is identified as comprising the City Council and South Yorkshire Property Investment Limited (Local Housing Company).
-However, when consolidating the value of these entities the result is not material and therefore the production of all the required statements would not assist the reader. - Contracts with partners and providers have been considered for embedded leases; the outcome of this review is not to recognise any assets on the Council balance sheet. - The Council has a number of historic European Union (EU) grants that potentially could be subject to further EU audits in the future.
+However, when consolidating the value of these entities the result is not material and therefore the production of all the required statements would not assist the reader. - Sheffield City Trust (SCT) is an independent charity.
+The Council has contracts with SCT that contains a shortfall agreement, which is where the Council agrees to provide funding in the event of any budget shortfall so that the leisure services provided by SCT; through its subsidiary Sheffield International Venues, can continue to be provided to the citizens of Sheffield, but is not involved in operational decision making.
+The shortfall agreement includes putting SCT in the provision of funds to pay the construction costs of the Major Sporting Facilities (MSF) when they are due to be fully repaid in 2024, giving the Council the reversionary interest in the assets.
+At that time, SCT has the option to either purchase the assets, or transfer them to the Council in exchange for the debt.
+On this basis SCT is not considered to be under the control of the Council. - Contracts with partners and providers have been considered for embedded leases; the outcome of this review is not to recognise any assets on the Council balance sheet. - The Council has a number of historic European Union (EU) grants that potentially could be subject to further EU audits in the future.
 It remains a possibility that the available evidence for these grants may not meet the requirements of the grant conditions and so a provision has been made based on managerial judgements.
 There are as yet no further details on timescales for any future EU audits.

-04. Assumptions made about the future and other major sources of estimation uncertainty
+03. Assumptions made about the future and other major sources of estimation uncertainty